 - Exhale on the count of four through your mouth as you slightly bring your belly button towards your spine

 - Keep your mind on your breaths, making them smooth and even

 - If your mind wanders, put a label on your thought and return your focus to breathing

 - Visualize a mountain, focus on the mountain, become one with it

 - Explore the sensations you’ve experienced

-On the slope: Remember your meditation practice, use the same technique to bring your mind to the present moment.
-Visualize your runs, see yourself going down the mountain.
+On the slope: Remember your meditation practice; use the same technique to bring your mind to the present moment.
+Visualize your runs; see yourself going down the mountain.

 Go Slow, Have Patience

-As with anything, learning to ski takes time.
+As with anything, you are learning to ski takes time.
 So, if you have unreasonable expectations, you will get frustrated.
 Also, remember there is no shame in giving up.
 Skiing is no joke!
 You can have a blast enjoying the sports, but injuries are real.
 Do your homework, be confident in your abilities.
 Use caution, but don’t let the fear paralyze you.
 Take some deep breaths and focus on what you know.
 Also, take as many breaks as you need.
 You have to find your edge between pushing too much and just getting out of your comfort zone.
 Hire an instructor.

-To conclude, skiing just like any other practice.
+To conclude, skiing is just like any other practice.
 The attitude of letting go and connecting with the inner presence of quiet and steadiness is the most important.